vaglino/hand/README.md

 ```bash
 gesture_train.bat
 ```
-Trains an LSTM neural network on your gesture data.
+Trains an Temporal Convolutional neural network on your gesture data.

 ### 4. Use Gesture Control
 ```bash